irvnet/miami-icp-workshop-may2018/lab04/README.md

 ```
 The pods are deleted as requested... but for both deleted pods, a new pod has been created in its place!
-Best of all... the service continues to keep track of all the appropriate pods and route traffic to them as soon as they're available.
+Best of all... the service continues to keep track of all the appropriate pods and route network traffic to them as soon as they're available.

 ```
 $ kubectl get pods --namespace=user99-ns